0xHamy/markdown-moment/README.md

 - [ ] When you open a section and select code of that section with mouse, the container enlarges, fix this

-The `creator.yaml` will be used to specify all of the following:
+The `course_intro.yaml` will be used to specify all of the following:
 1. Course title
 3. Course badge
 4. Course version
-5. Languages (e.g. English & French)
+5. Language (This will be used for filtering)
 6. Course settings
 	1. Duration (in hours, because cyber moves fast, we don't have time)
 	2. Difficulty